Vetpetmon/uBlock-residue-free/README.md

 # uBlock-residue-free
-List files for uBlock Origins that aims to clean up the messy &amp; polluted web
+List files for uBlock Origin that aims to clean up the messy &amp; polluted web

 This list protects users from sketchy software, phishing, typosquatting attacks, and more.